Omprasad-BL/agentwork/README.md

 Frontend: Visit http://localhost:5173 or your frontend server port.

 Backend API: Usually runs on http://localhost:3000 or the port set in your .env.

+"use admin@gmail.com to signin and login because his role is setup else normal user"